 If the child can express his/her unassimilated lived experiences (which lead to insecurity and anxiety) in images, and if he/she is supported in this by the adults, the possibility for assimilation is optimal.
-Assimilation means: making lived experiences one's own by giving them sense and meaning, and this can only occur by forming an image (personal meaning), or a concept (open meaning).
-Assisting a child in image communication only differs from everyday assistance in that the possibilities for giving meaning [to the images] are optimal.
+Assimilation means making lived experiences one's own by giving them sense and meaning, and this can only occur by forming an image (personal meaning), or a concept (open meaning).
+Assisting a child in image communication only differs from everyday assistance in that the possibilities for giving meaning to the images are optimal.
 Because he/she can express him/herself symbolically, and because he/she entrusts him/herself to the adults, he/she overcomes many of his/her obstacles--and then the adults become participants in his/her life and, in this way, his/her loneliness is overcome.
 By accepting the child and his/her efforts, he/she feels supported.
 In addition, through the mere expression, a catharsis occurs.

-A distinction is made among attributing implicit meaning (the meaning is implicit to the situation), giving open meaning (the person participates, in general, in reality as this also holds for others), and attributing personal meaning (by which he/she assimilates his/her world into his/her intellectual possessions).•
+A distinction is made among attributing implicit meaning (the meaning is implicit to the situation), giving open meaning (the person participates with reality, in general, as this also holds for others), and attributing personal meaning (by which he/she assimilates his/her world with his/her intellectual possessions).•

 By giving open meanings (gnostic lived experiences or cognitive meaning?) and personal meanings (pathic lived experiences or emotional meanings?), the symbol is the form of expression (in forming images and concepts).
 Attributing personal and open meanings are extremes which do not occur in pure form in everyday life.
 Purely subjective or purely objective world-images are human intellectual abstractions.
 The world of open meanings is constituted via concepts.
-The personal world cannot be "translated" into concepts [i.e., reduced to concepts].
+The personal world cannot be "translated" into concepts, i.e., reduced to concepts.
 That is, the open meanings are expressed in words (concept formation); the personal meanings are only represented (image formation).
 The image is a symbol (confirmation).
 The interpersonal world exists through images and concepts.
 A person constitutes and assimilates this world by attributing meanings.
 A person understands his/her fellow human beings by participating in what that fellow-being discloses in concepts and images.
 A concept describes or names an image but does not replace it.

 When a child projects onto unstructured or multivalent material, he/she provides a reflected (as a mirrored) experience of his/her defensive and projected self (projection as defense).
 Catharsis is heightened by analyzing (discussing thoroughly) the projected images (image expressions), or projected stories (verbal expressions).
-Consequently, projective media (e.g., T.A.T., Columbus, Four Pictures, Rorschach) also have value as pedotherapeutic means, e.g., as possibilities for communicating.
-(Compare Harrower: Projective counseling, re-educative, or remedial technique--you confront the patient with his/her own productions, the "raw material" from a variety of projective techniques).
+Hence, projective media (e.g., T.A.T., Columbus, Four Pictures, Rorschach) also have value as pedotherapeutic means, e.g., as possibilities for communicating.
+(Compare Harrower: Projective functions; the world of truth and reality.
+Giving personal meaning makes a subjective world possible; my truth, my reality.

+[•] Attributing open meaning makes an objective world possible, within which the word counseling, re-educative, or remedial technique--you confront the patient with his/her own productions, the "raw material" from a variety of projective techniques).
 This is why human drawings and sentence completion media are used.